SamueleFacenda/nixos-config/README.md

 This is more than my config, it's a flake.
 There are a couple packages and some devshells.
 ### Packages:
 - xdg-desktop-portal-shana (the portal of portals)
+- xdg-desktop-portal-termfilechooser (use ranger instead of gui file manager)
 - monofurx (patched version of the original monofur)
 - libcamera-surface (see the file for credits, update to version 0.1.0)